-Spring Meadow Lake State Park has expanded their management to include some of our day to day operations at Tenmile Creek Park, while PPLT pursues some of the other improvements on our bucket list.
+Spring Meadow Lake State Park has expanded their management to include some of our day-to-day operations at Tenmile Creek Park.

 Prickly Pear Land Trust is hitting its stride at Tenmile Creek Park.
 Folks from all walks and rolls of life have been out at the park since it officially opened last summer.
 Whether using the park for a lunch break, taking the dog out for a spin on the upper loop, or as an accessible spot to enjoy the babbling creek and views of Mt.
 Helena–there’s something for everyone.
 But with the help of Montana Fish, Wildlife and Parks, we are doing more!

 When we took on the Tenmile project, PPLT set its sights on getting everyone outside by providing the amenities necessary to make the park a fun, safe, and comfortable outdoor space.
 The park now boasts flat, universally accessible trails, a parking area, a toilet, picnic pads and tables, and a stellar bridge across the creek.
 All of this comes at a cost, but thanks to our partners and the generosity of the individuals in this community, we accomplished that mission quickly.